-FACE COVERINGS AND PERSONAL PROTECTIVE EQUIPMENT (PPE)
+FACE MASKS AND PERSONAL PROTECTIVE EQUIPMENT (PPE)

-- If working alone in a single-person office or workstation
+- When alone in your office

-Students, faculty, and staff are being asked to bring their own face coverings or masks to campus.
+Students, faculty, and staff are being asked to bring their own face masks to campus.
 An initial supply of disposable masks and paper bags (for storage between uses) will be provided to all community members.

 Additional or specialized PPE (e.g., N95 masks, gloves, disposable gowns, etc.) will be available based on recommendations developed in accordance with a standard PPE Hazard Assessment process by Villanova Environmental Health and Safety (EHS).
-Respiratory protection in excess of a face covering will be provided in compliance with OSHA guidance.
+Respiratory protection in excess of a face mask will be provided in compliance with OSHA guidance.
 Villanova EHS staff will complete risk assessments and administer all respiratory protection requirements.

 Maintaining adequate social distance is fundamental to Villanova’s Health and Safety Plan.
 General principles that were observed in the University’s social distance planning include: